ISL final: What league-stage meetings between ATK and Chennaiyin tell us about the two teams

 The much recent contest between the two teams provides a much better idea of what the contest would be like in the final.

-Coyle’s line-up in that game could exactly be the same on Saturday with the Scottish manager sticking to those exact players for most parts of the team’s winning run.
+Coyle’s line-up in that game could exactly be the same on Saturday with the new manager sticking to those exact players for most parts of the team’s winning run.

 Antonio Habas has moved on from the team he selected in that game with John Johnson replacing Victor Mongil in defence and Michael Soosairaj playing in the wing-back role, pushing Sumit Rathi in central defence.